Xython/wisepy2/README.md

 3
 ```

-Another example here shows that `rtpy` can translate python functions with
+Another example here shows that `wisepy` can translate python functions with
 any kinds of parameter signatures into terminal command.

 ```python